bibhas05041984/Group4_Assignment_1/README.md

 Self Reflection- Kirti:

 I really got "re-hooked" to coding.
 And the more i was doing excercises, more i wanted to experiment.
 But due to deadlines, wasnt able to experiment much.
 Luckily, I was assigned Problem 4 and in end did problem 3 as well.
 This was great to again use brute force logic in both the problems.
 I took stab on 1 and 2 as well and relatively 1 and 2 were simpler.
 I know that i am going to learn more on MVC as well as follow the book "Freeman".

+Self Reflection - Kirti:

+Intresting exercise, a bit confused on how it's all applicable to Data Analytics - however; the API connection was interesting, in the context of connecting to pre-existing data and utilzing it in a web development space.
+Looking forward to seeing how this all connects throughout the program.